Before you start

-Figma will send another reminder two weeks before the true-up period ends, then again three days before the invoice is locked and payment is due.
-At the end of the true-up period, Figma will charge the organization for the total number of new editor seats.
+Figma sends another reminder two weeks before the true-up period ends, then again three days before the invoice is locked and payment is due.
+At the end of the true-up period, Figma generates an invoice for the total number of editor seats and charges the organization.

-View and manage new editors from the Members tab of the organization's Admin settings.
+View and manage new editors under Admin settings > Members.

-- Select Admin settings in the left sidebar, then select the Members tab.
+- Select Admin settings in the sidebar, then select the Members tab.

 View activity and access

 - View the last five events in the member's history.
-Figma will show the date, description of the activity or event, the team the activity is related to, and the IP address of the user.
+For each event, you'll see the date, activity description, related team, and the person's IP address .

-- Click the See more activity button to open the activity log with this member selected.
-Learn more about viewing member activity →
+- Click See more activity to open the activity log with this member selected.
+View member activity →

-- View a list of the teams, projects, and files they can access in the organization
+- View a list of the teams, projects, and files they can access.

-If the editor role isn't justified, organization admins can update a member's role to viewer-restricted to remove their editor seat.
-This excludes them from the organization's billing and prevents them from gaining edit access in the organization.
+If the editor role isn't justified, organization admins can downgrade a member's role to viewer-restricted.
+This removes them from the organization's billing and prevents them from getting edit access to organization resources.

-- Find the member you want to downgrade in the Members tab.
-You can use the search field to find a specific member.
+- Find the member in the Members tab.
+You can use the search field to find them by name or email address.

-- In the Figma role column, click Editor and select Viewer - restricted from the menu
+- In the Figma role column, click Editor and select Viewer - restricted:

 - In the FigJam role column, click Editor and select Viewer - restricted:

-If you don't want them to have access to the organization at all, you can remove them from the organization.
-Click and select Remove user to remove them from the organization entirely.
-Learn how to remove members and guests →
+You can also remove them from the organization.
+Click and select Remove user to remove them immediately.
+Best practices for removing members and guests →

-The Billing tab will show your invoice as being finalized.
+The Billing tab now shows your invoice as finalized.

-There are two ways to pay for an organization, via credit card or invoice.
+There are two ways to pay your invoice, automatically by credit card or manually via invoice.
 It's only possible to make one payment per invoice, so you need to pay the invoice in full.

-- If you pay for your organization via invoice, you have 30 days to pay the invoice.
+- If you pay manually, you have 30 days to pay the invoice.

-- If you upgraded to an organization in Figma, Figma will already have your credit card on file and will charge the total due on the true-up date.
+- If you purchased your organization plan using your credit card in Figma, Figma will charge your credit card for the Total due on the true-up date.

 Purchase orders are official documents that confirm the quantity and price for products and services.
 Businesses may require purchase orders for budget approval and tracking purposes.